ngxs/store/publication/2024-04-05_announcing_ngxs_17/article.md

 We're planning to remove the option to declare sub-states on the state using the `children` property.
 This feature was introduced years ago to address certain issues, but it's not technically beneficial and doesn't add any value.

 You can read more [here](https://www.ngxs.io/deprecations/sub-states-deprecation)

 ---

+## Plugin Improvements

+The plugins exposes some of its internal API implementations to allow library authors to experiment with potential extensions.
+However, keep in mind that these API implementations are not part of the official API, but rather an internals API.
+This means that they could be changed at any time in the future.
+Let's see some of their details:

+> _Please note the `barred O` symbol which denotes it's not part of the official API_

+**Router Plugin**

+The exposed tokens and function are:

+- `ɵNGXS_ROUTER_PLUGIN_OPTIONS`
+- `ɵUSER_OPTIONS`
+- `ɵcreateRouterPluginOptions`

+You can import them using this path `@ngxs/router-plugin/internals` as seen below:

+---

+**Storage Plugin**

+The exposed tokens and function are:

+- `ɵDEFAULT_STATE_KEY`

+  The storage plugin's key [option](https://www.ngxs.io/plugins/storage#options) allows you to specify which state slices should be persisted in storage.
+If you don't provide any state names, the plugin will persist all states using the `@@STATE` key.
+You can now use the `ɵDEFAULT_STATE_KEY` token to provide an alternative to `@@STATE`.

+- `ɵFINAL_NGXS_STORAGE_PLUGIN_OPTIONS`,
+- `ɵNGXS_STORAGE_PLUGIN_OPTIONS`,
+- `ɵextractStringKey`,
+- `ɵisKeyWithExplicitEngine`,
+- `ɵcreateFinalStoragePluginOptions`

+  As of today, SSR apps can use custom storage engine implementations instead of relying on `localStorage` or `sessionStorage`.
+  This new internal API gives you the flexibility to further customize your storage solution.

+You can import them using this path `@ngxs/storage-plugin/internals`.

+---